LVIV TOUR REVIEWS

 Why?
 Because they are small and don't even come close to ever being busy.
 In most cases, they are in need of repairs and renovation.
 I'm not denigrating what we have, more rather stating that our historical institutions are not worth reviewing.

 You will only find Lviv tour reviews about In Lviv Tours here on our website, and that's if we decide to publish them.
-Reviews anywhere else are likely to be fake or a mistake, ergo penned by someone intent on reviewing another tour operator in Lviv, believing them to be us.
+Reviews anywhere else are likely to be fake or a mistake, i.e. penned by a lonesome intent on reviewing another tour operator in Lviv, believing them to be us.
 Thanks, but no thanks.

-Reviews of tours in Lviv tend to focus on the guide experience rather than places visited, and they can be personal.
-It's well known that Ukrainians are pleasing on the eye, indeed, without spelling it out, Lviv had a big problem with male Turkish tourists (search for "Turkish" in the article) before the 2020 pandemic.
+Reviews of tours in Lviv tend to focus on the guide experience rather than places visited, and they can be very personal.
+It's common knowledge that Ukrainian females are easy on the eye, indeed, without spelling it out, Lviv had a big problem with male Turkish tourists before the 2020 pandemic.

-It got to a point where local men were getting so angry that they created fake profiles on dating sites to snare the Turks.
-Meetings were arranged and "discussions" took place.
+It got to a point where local men were getting so angry that they decided to create fake profiles on dating sites to snare the Turks.
+Meetings were arranged and direct "discussions" took place.

-No one likes this type of "tourist", especially in Ukraine, where most of our men fight to defend their country from invaders without having to worry about Turks trespassing on their land, and their women.
+No one likes this type of "tourist", especially in Ukraine.
+Most of our men fight to defend their country from invaders without having to worry about Turks trespassing on their land, and their women.

 Thankfully, the days of being invaded by Turks are gone and the clubs that entertained them, disappeared.

-I don't believe for a second that Ottoman wars in Europe will return, what with the current geopolitical mess with russia at full tilt and showing no signs of letting up.
+I don't believe for a second that Ottoman wars in Europe will return, what with the current catastrophe caused by russia at full tilt and showing no signs of letting up.

 If you have any questions, reach out on WhatsApp or another messenger service before passing judgement.